 Annex 1 to draft Resolution 4.2(2)/1 (Cg-19)

-Appendix 3.1 Designation process of GBON stations
+Appendix 3.1 Designation and approval [president of INFCOM] process of GBON stations

 (Identical to the Annex to Resolution 18 (EC-76) – AMENDMENTS TO THE MANUAL ON THE WMO INTEGRATED GLOBAL OBSERVING SYSTEM (WMO-No. 1160), Appendix 3.1)

-Designation process of GBON stations as specified in this Appendix shall be followed by all stakeholders.
+Designation and approval [president of INFCOM] process of GBON stations as specified in this Appendix shall be followed by all stakeholders.

 Note: In accordance with Resolution 4.2(2)/1 (Cg-19) Initial composition of GBON, maintenance of the composition of GBON is delegated by Congress to INFCOM.